Challenges of variational quantum optimization with measurement shot noise: Results

-We first inspect how $F_{\mathrm{succ}}$ depends on the total number of function calls $n_{\mathrm{calls}}$, for different problem sizes $L$.
-For each $L$, several choices of $M$ and $n_{\mathrm{iter}}$ are considered, allowing us to identify the minimal number of function calls $n_{\mathrm{calls}}^*$ for each target success rate.
-This procedure is crucial to correctly assess the scaling of the computational cost with the problem size.
-In this section, the classical parameter optimization is performed using the COBYLA optimizer, a widely adopted energy-based algorithm for QAOA~\cite{barkoutsos2020improving, Weidenfeller2022scaling}.
-Let us also recall that the CVaR estimator of ~\eref{eq:costfunctioneval} is adopted.
-The gradient-based method, that uses the parameters shift rule, is discussed in section~\ref{sec:vqe_grad}.
-The performance of the (COBYLA driven) VQE method, with circuit depths $d=1,\,2$, is shown in figure~\ref{fig:vqe}.
-First, we observe that, for all choices of $M$ and $n_{\mathrm{iter}}$, the value of $n_{\mathrm{calls}}$ required to reach a target $F_{\mathrm{succ}}$ is not better than the one corresponding to random search with replacement, see panel (a).
-Furthermore, as shown in panel (c), the minimal number of function calls $n_{\mathrm{calls}}^*$ displays a problematic scaling with the problem size, closely matching the exponential law $n_{\mathrm{calls}}^*\sim 2^{k L}$ with $k\simeq 1$.
+In this section, the classical parameter optimization is performed using the constrained optimization by linear approximation (COBYLA) optimizer, a widely adopted energy-based algorithm for QAOA~\cite{barkoutsos2020improving, Weidenfeller2022scaling}.
+Let us also recall that the CVaR estimator of Eq.\,\eqref{eq:costfunctioneval} is adopted.
+The gradient-based method, which uses the parameters shift rule, is discussed in Sec.\,\ref{sec:vqe_grad}.
+The performance of the (COBYLA driven) VQE method, with circuit depths $d=1,\,2$, is shown in Fig.\,\ref{fig:vqe}.
+First, we observe that, for all choices of $M$ and $n_{\mathrm{iter}}$, the value of $n_{\mathrm{calls}}$ required to reach a target $F_{\mathrm{succ}}$ is not better than the one corresponding to random search with replacement, see Fig.\,\ref{fig:vqe}(a).
+Furthermore, as shown in Fig.\,\ref{fig:vqe}(c), the minimal number of function calls $n_{\mathrm{calls}}^*$ displays a problematic scaling with the problem size, closely matching the exponential law $n_{\mathrm{calls}}^*\sim 2^{k L}$ with $k\simeq 1$.
 This holds for all the thresholds of $0.25 \leqslant F_{\mathrm{succ}} \leqslant 0.9$ considered in this study.
 Notably, VQE circuits with depths $d=1$ and $d=2$ display comparable scaling, suggesting that simply increasing the circuit depth does not help.

-In~\ref{appendix:noise} it is shown that hardware noise, which we simulate using a custom model in Qiskit~\cite{Qiskit}, does not significantly affect this scaling.
+In Appendix~\ref{appendix:noise} it is shown that hardware noise, which we simulate using a custom model in Qiskit~\cite{Qiskit}, does not significantly affect this scaling.